KaviiSuri/rust-for-rustaceans/README.md

 This repo is structured as a [Cargo workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html), with multiple crates.

-I plan to make one crate for each chapter, although it might change in the future.
+I plan to make one crate or folder(as required) for each chapter, although it might change in the future.

 ### Chapters
 - [Chapter 1](./chapter_1)